NASA-AMMOS/BSL/docs/api/01-bsl-sis.md

 Instructions to build the documentation using doxygen as HTML (and/or PDF, among other formats) may be found in the README.md file.
 Assuming a RHEL9 platform, the Linux tool xdg-open may be used to open the index.html found under build/default/docs/doxygen/html/index.html.

 The menu on the left-hand side includes this overview, as well as links to the top-level modules in the repository.
-These include the Frontend API, Dynamic Backend, the default security context, the example Security Policy Provider, and a “mock” BPA required to exercise the Frontend.
+These include the Frontend API, Dynamic Backend, the default security context, the Sample Security Policy Provider, and a “mock” BPA required to exercise the Frontend.
 Delving further into each of these shows the relevant files, functions, and data structures.

 Links will be found in Table 3 above.